-Reuse stores can be excellent partners in the PaintCare program.
-Along with participating as paint drop-off sites, reuse stores can operate paint reuse programs by donating or selling good quality leftover paint back to the local community to use, rather than sending it downstream through PaintCare for processing.
+Six material reuse stores - four Vermont ReSource stores, one Habitat for Humanity ReStores, and another site - were identified prior to program launch and invited to join the program.
+Along with participating as drop-off sites, these types of stores can operate paint reuse programs by donating or selling good quality leftover paint back to the local community to use, rather than sending it through PaintCare for processing.
 PaintCare provides compensation for this service.
-PaintCare has identified one reuse store in Rhode Island and invited them to participate in the program; however, they have decided not to join the program at this time.